 Bring all of your child's protective gear (see the Gear Up tab), don't forget the mouthguard!
 Also bring a water bottle labeled with your child's name.

 This is individual preference; however, based on the level of your player and how much time they spend on the ice, you may want to consider a bi-weekly sharpening.
-Sharpening is available at Bernick's Arena or local sports retailers.
+Sharpening is available at SCHEELS Athletic Complex or local sports retailers.

 Mite hockey is not a "drop off” sport.
 Your child may need your assistance with their gear or may have to go to the restroom.
 Supervision is not provided off-ice, so parents should stay at the rink during practice until the Squirt level.

 Early mites are mixed teams, but as players get older we offer girls-specific teams and we strongly encourage girls to play on those teams.
-The Storm'N Sabres Girls Hockey program starts at the U10 level and combines players from Sartell and Sauk Rapids.
+The Central MN Riverblades Hockey program starts at the U10 level and combines players from Sartell, Sauk Rapids and St. Cloud.